cashubtc/nuts/XX.md

 There is a corresponding _channel id_, which is defined deterministically from those parameters and also from a _channel secret_ derived via Diffie-Hellman.

 *Determinism*.
-From this point onwards, everything - except the signatures from the mint and the signatures from both parties - is deterministic and is known to both parties.
+The funding and commitment outputs - except the signatures from the mint - are deterministic and are known to both parties.
 The amounts of the individual outputs and blinding factors in the funding token are a deterministic function of the channel parameters, as are the tweaks that are applied to the public keys